Guide to red meat – is it healthy?

 Guide Along with fat and carbohydrates, protein is one of the three macronutrients (“macros”) found in food, and it plays unique and important roles in the body.
 Here’s a guide to everything you need to know about protein on a low-carb or keto lifestyle.

-- Several vitamins and minerals: Red meat is an excellent source of many important micronutrients, including vitamin B12, niacin, selenium, and zinc.
-A 4-ounce (114-mg) serving of red meat also provides about 400-500 mg of potassium — the same or more than you’d get in an average-size banana (422 mg).
+- Several vitamins and minerals: Red meat is an excellent source of many important micronutrients, including vitamin B12, niacin, selenium, zinc and potassium.

 - Heme iron: All types of red meat are rich in heme iron, which your body absorbs more easily than the non-heme form of iron found in plants.
 Consuming red meat on a regular basis may help optimize your iron stores and prevent iron-deficiency anemia.3